-- 1.19.
-Higher wholesale gas prices in part reflect the decline in gas supplies from the North Sea and higher costs associated with importing gas.
-There are still a number of major new gas import infrastructure projects to be completed.
-These projects will give us access to imported gas via new pipelines and LNG terminals.
+- 1.24.
+Higher wholesale gas prices are primarily driven by increased exposure to global energy market trends as a result of the decline in gas supplies from the North Sea and higher costs associated with importing gas.
+A number of major new gas import infrastructure projects are due to be completed over the next few years.
+These projects will give us increased access to more imported gas via new pipelines and LNG terminals.
 There are also plans to double Britain's gas storage capacity; if these projects gain planning permission the extra storage capacity will greatly assist the market in managing peak winter demand as North Sea production continues to decline.
-These are significant developments that are likely to have an impact on the wholesale price. - 1.20.
-There remains, however, an ongoing need to reassure customers that price movements reflect changes in supply and demand and are not being manipulated either in Britain or by events or arrangements in neighbouring markets in continental Europe.
-Close monitoring of the wholesale and retail markets will therefore remain an essential part of our work.
+These are significant developments that are likely to have an impact on the wholesale price, though the wholesale price will remain linked to global LNG and European prices. - 1.25.
+There remains, however, an ongoing need to reassure customers that price movements reflect changes in supply and demand and are not being manipulated.
+It is for this reason that we are undertaking the investigation of the energy supply markets.
+Beyond that, close monitoring of the wholesale and retail markets will remain an essential part of our work.
 We will also continue to carry out analytical work to understand the effectiveness of retail competition and to publish periodic reports on the state of domestic retail market competition.

-1.21.
+1.26.
 We will continue working with the European Commission, and other European regulators and stakeholders to ensure that arrangements in continental Europe do not restrict supplies of LNG and/or piped gas to the UK.
 We play a key role in a number of regulatory initiatives being taken forward with other European regulators and we will use these processes to continue to work towards greater transparency and liberalisation of the European energy markets.
 We will continue to apply a light touch regulatory regime for new gas import infrastructure where this will promote competition and protect customers' interests.
 However, we will impose regulated third party access to these facilities in the absence of effective 'use-it-or-lose it' arrangements.